pdjr-signalk/pdjr-skplugin-devantech/README.md

 that are excluded by a user-specified filter.

-When an allowed DS device first connects to the plugin a Signal K switchbank path is created and immediately decorated with metadata which incorporates any properties that may have been supplied in the plugin configuration.
+When an allowed DS device first connects to the plugin a Signal K switchbank path is created and decorated with metadata which incorporates any properties that may have been supplied in the plugin configuration.

-Subsequently, the first status update received from a module results in the creation of a collection of Signal K switch paths for the associated switchbank and the decoration of these paths with metadata which incorporates any properties that may have been supplied in the plugin configuration.
+Subsequently, the first status update received from a module results in the creation of a collection of Signal K switch paths for the associated module and the decoration of these paths with metadata which incorporates any properties that may have been supplied in the plugin configuration.
-A persistent TCP connection is opened on the remote DS device and relay channels have a handler installed that responds to PUT state update requests by sending operating commands over this channel to the remote DS device.
+A persistent TCP command connection is opened to the remote DS device and Signal K relay paths have a handler installed that responds to PUT requests by sending operating commands to the remote DS device.

 This operating strategy is resilient to network outage and (subject to specification of an appropriate IP address filter) allows